odioski/RADICO/README.md

 ---

 *Originally conceived by Mr. Omar Daniels*
-*Developed collaboratively with GitHub Copilot (Anthropic Claude)*
-*A practical approach to network troubleshooting with modern AI assistance*
+*A practical approach to network troubleshooting*